Mechanical Engineering M.S.

 The Mechanical Engineering Graduate Program offers both thesis and non-thesis options for the master's degree.
 Both options require the completion of advanced courses in mechanical engineering, mathematics, and other approved courses and research (for thesis students) totaling at least 30 credits.
 Graduate students receiving financial support via teaching or research fellowships are required to select the thesis option.
 Part-time students typically select the non-thesis option but may choose the thesis option if they prefer.
 Students normally decide on which option they intend to pursue at the beginning of their program.

-All students are required to complete 30 credits, at least 6 of which must be at the 6000-level:
+All students are required to complete 30 credits, at least 6 of which must be at the 6000-level, including:

-6 course credits in the area of specialization for their degree6
+6 course credits in the same area of specialization within mechanical engineering.6

 Currently, the program offers areas of specialization in: